raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 title: An example
 ---

 The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the day and night cycle.
 Does the ISS get colder at night, or drier in the day?
-To do this, they will first have to collect temperature and humidity data.
+To do this, they will first have to collect temperature and humidity data.g

 Fortunately, their team have visited the [Sense HAT documentation](https://pythonhosted.org/sense-hat/), and particularly the [API page](https://pythonhosted.org/sense-hat/api/), and have found the relevant explanations: